 The next revolution in precision oncology

-Our goal is to significantly accelerate drug discovery, achieve a noninvasive and highly personalized treatment course for each patient, and improve clinical efficiency and outcomes.
+This will be achieved by significantly accelerating drug discovery and development, charting a highly personalized treatment course for each patient, and improving clinical efficiency and outcomes.

 Accelerating drug development pipelines through better patient stratification and combination matching

 Translating expression data into clinical insights by offering superior transcriptomic sensitivity signatures